 The monument to the Army of Northern Virginia is on West Confederate Avenue near the State of Virginia monument.
-(Monument map: West Confederate Avenue – Part 3)
+(West Confederate Avenue – Part 3 tour map)

 A Headquarters Marker for the Army of Northern Virginia is on the on the west side of Gettysburg on Seminary Ridge, south of Chambersburg Road (US30).
-(Monument map: Seminary Avenue)
+(Seminary Avenue tour map)

 Army of Northern Virginia

 Second Army Corps Lieutenant General Richard S. Ewell

 Third Army Corps Lieutenant General Ambrose P. Hill